LLNL/axom/src/axom/slic/docs/sphinx/sections/getting_started.rst

 This section illustrates some of the key concepts and capabilities of Slic by presenting a short walk-through of a C++ application.
-The complete :ref:`SlicApplicationCodeExample`, discussed herein, is included in the :ref:`sections/appendix` section and is also available within the Axom source code, under ``src/axom/slic/examples/basic/logging.cpp``.
+The complete :ref:`SlicApplicationCodeExample` is included in the :ref:`sections/appendix` section and is also available within the Slic source code, under ``src/axom/slic/examples/basic/logging.cpp``.

 This example illustrates the following concepts: